 A progressive independent commercial business, created by Act of Parliament.
 Our portfolio includes the whole of Regent Street and much of St James’s in London’s West End, prime regional shopping centres, Windsor Great Park, rural land and coastline, and the UK’s seabed.

-To purchase or renew your horse riding permit, you will need to visit The Savill Building in person.
+To purchase or renew your horse riding or carriage driving permit, you will need to visit The Savill Building in person.

 Wick Lane Englefield Green Surrey TW20 0UJ

 8.30am to 4.30pm daily

 The Savill Building and The Savill Garden is closed

 The information that you will need to give us:

 Confirm that you have a third party liability policy (minimum sum insured £5,000,000 – five million GBP Pounds).
 Please note that it is your responsibility to ensure that your insurance is valid and maintained

 Provide us with your insurance company name and policy number

 Provide us with the name and contact telephone number of your next of kin